-In IELTS Writing Academic Task-1 Line graph, you are presented with a visual information in the form of a graph that you need to describe in 150 words.
+In the IELTS Writing Academic Task-1 Line graph, you are presented with visual information in the form of a graph that you need to describe in 150 words.

 You only have 20 minutes to finish this task, so practice reading and understanding the line graph quickly.

-In this article, We have covered the most important aspects of a line graph question i.e What is line graph?, how you describe a line graph?, what kind of vocabulary to be used?, how you can score band 7 and above in line graph?
+In this article, We have covered the most important aspects of a line graph question i.e What is a line graph? how do you describe a line graph? what kind of vocabulary is to be used? how you can score band 7 and above in the line graph?

 So, let’s get started…

-A line graph, sometimes called as line chart or linear graph, is the visual representation of change in a quantity with respect to another quantity.
-This change is usually plotted in a two dimensional XY plane.
+A line graph, sometimes called as a line chart or linear graph, is the visual representation of change in a quantity with respect to another quantity.
+This change is usually plotted in a two-dimensional XY plane.

 It is always important to read what is defined on each axis.
-This is because, the visual information you are given in IELTS Writing Academic Task-1 line graph often asks you to compare or contrast different information given on X and Y axis.
+This is because the visual information you are given in the IELTS Writing Academic Task-1 line graph often asks you to compare or contrast different information given on X and Y axis.

 How do you describe a line graph in IELTS?